vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

   sketches on wire) if some operations (most notably merging, maybe conversion to other sketches format if shipped to a non-Datadog endpoint) are to be performed by Vector on those skeches.
 Even if those value are unlikely to change it is worth discussing if the Agent should include those in sktech payloads.

+**Note about Agent upgrade**: as this may Datadog Agent is regularly updated, within the current 6/7 branches upgrades are usually easy, k8s deployments also make upgrades even easier.
+That being said:
+* requiring an Agent upgrade is not a blocker
+* but it also means that newer metric route may massively come up in upgraded Agent very quickly after being implemented (the Agent follow a 6 weeks release cycle)

 ## Plan Of Attack